Classical archaeology: Excavations

 While inspired by ancient texts and sometimes using them to interpret artifacts, classical archaeology would not exist without ancient artifacts.
 Though much of classical archaeology (like any kind of archaeology) is performed by scholars in their studies, the most vibrant and crucial parts of classical archaeology are the archaeological excavations, more commonly known as "digs".
 Excavation techniques at first were modelled after excavations in Egypt and the Near East and searched for large artifacts and walls without much care for the delicate remains that might have existed in the ground around these artifacts.
 Many of the earliest sites still cannot be dated in a satisfying manner because the stratigraphy, soil layers with embedded artifacts used to determine the age of a site, was completely stripped away.
 Early excavations also often failed to record the items they found in sufficient detail, making it difficult to date artifacts, determine precisely where they were found, or establish a connection between objects that may have been found together.
 Over time, excavation techniques have greatly improved and the amount of information gleaned from each excavation is exponentially greater than that recorded in early excavations.
 While excavation reports now take many years to compile due to the level of detail included and analyzed.

+Roman archaeology

+The discipline of Roman archaeology, when understood as the study of the Roman provinces, their specific cultures, and the processes of Romanisation, is commonly integrated into departments of classical archaeology or, at least, closely associated with them.
+Its focus is generally geographical, centering on local sites and regional material customs in their broader provincial contexts.
+More frequently, the study of provincial Roman art is situated within the domain of art history.

+Comparable institutional and research trajectories can also be observed in Byzantine and Christian archaeology where these fields are closely related to classical archaeology, when situated outside of theological or medival chairs.